CemraJC/clickfix/README.md

 To get going with ClickFix, simply download the [latest executable](https://github.com/cemrajc/clickfix/releases/latest), **put it in its own folder** and run it.
 Because ClickFix is completely portable, it runs without installation - you could even run it off a thumb-drive.
 Keep in mind that it will create a settings file in the folder you put it in.

 **2: First Run**<br>
 When started for the first time, the "About" window pops up.
+Behind this window is the settings planel (this is accessed by the right click menu)
-Right click on the tray icon and under 'Options' click the name of the button on your mouse that's giving you grief.
-You can choose to start ClickFix with Windows in this menu as well (for convenience).
+I reccommend you choose to start ClickFix with Windows (for convenience).

 **3: Forever After That**<br>
 ClickFix will run in the background, keeping a leash on your mouse.
+If you ever want to quickly change some settings, right click on the tray icon and under 'Quick Options' you have access to some of the standard settings.

 > Very special thanks to the [AutoHotKey crew](https://autohotkey.com/) - their scripting language made this super easy.